falondarville/usume/README.md

 I created everything from the idea, design, database schema, server configuration, front-end functionality, validation, and more.
 The entire application was built over the course of eight full days.
 The biggest challenge I came across was finding the proper resources for completing the project.
 I thoroughly enjoyed planning the application and determining the steps I needed to incrementally build out the functionality I was intending.
 I made daily lists on paper of the tasks I was planning to accomplish, and found that I continuously resolved issues ahead of schedule.

-I am thankful to have had several people to help answer some of my questions including [fppz](https://github.com/fppz), especially regarding the relationship between React and Express.
+I am thankful to have had several people to help answer some of my questions, including [fppz](https://github.com/fppz), especially regarding the relationship between React and Express.